quantiota/Raspberry-Pi-AI-Agent-Host/notebooks/weather-station/README.md

 ```

 This Grafana query retrieves the timestamp and corresponding data values from the **weather_data** table.
-It's specifically designed to only fetch data from the last 24 hours, ensuring that dashboard viewers are presented with the most recent day's temperature trends.
+It's specifically designed to only fetch data from the last 24 hours, ensuring that dashboard viewers are presented with the most recent day's data trends.
 By focusing on this short timeframe, users can gain insights into daily data fluctuations and patterns, which can be especially valuable for real-time monitoring or short-term data analysis.

 ### Dashboard